ExchangeUnion/docs/Market Maker Guide.md

 The entered backup drive location is persistet as `backup-dir = "/media/USB/"` in `mainnet.conf` and can be changed any time.
 Alternatively, you can consider running your environment on two hard drives in [RAID 1](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_1) to protect against data loss.

-After this the setup opens:
+Then the setup might restart clients and ask you to enter your password once more before it opens:

 ```
                            .___           __  .__